-Confusion, fear reigns on Mexico border with new US policy
+Confusion, fear spread on Mexico border with new US policy

 “You hear a lot of things, but we don’t know,” Paolini said, adding that the prospect of being able to file for asylum, only to be returned to Nuevo Laredo, fills her with fear.

+North of the border, civil liberties groups including the American Civil Liberties Union asked a federal judge on Wednesday for a temporary restraining order blocking Trump’s asylum restriction.
+Immigrant advocates say that plan illegally circumvents the asylum process created by Congress.

-Rev. Julio López, director of the Roman Catholic shelter Albergue Nazaret, said the border was in the grips “of a lot of confusion because of all the changes.”
+The Rev. Julio López, director of the Roman Catholic shelter Albergue Nazareth, said the border was in the grip “of a lot of confusion because of all the changes.”

 Lopez said the situation had become worse for migrants, and immigrant traffickers were likely to be the only winners.